BonginkosiShongwe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 5-firstlines script display  the first 10 lines of /etc/passwd.
 The 6-third_line script displays the third line of the file iacta.
 The 7-file script  creates a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:)
+The 8-cwd_state script writes into the file ls_cwd_content the result of the command ls -la.